Resentment In Recovery

 While there will always be situations where feeling resentful may be justified, there is a simpler and more empowering answer as to when you can expect to feel resentment.
 It’s in those difficult moments where someone isn’t acting properly where we need to exhibit compassion and empathy.
 We never know what someone else is dealing with internally.

-So, in a nutshell, when do emotionally intelligent people remind themselves when they feel resentment coming on?
+So, in a nutshell, what do emotionally intelligent people remind themselves when they feel resentment coming on?

 “This is a great opportunity to exhibit compassion and empathy”